7ahin/MAD-Group-Project/README.md

   2. each member names and matric ID.
 If you're name is not present, you will not be graded.

   3. Summary and Objective of the project

+Group Project Description:
+- A TODO list application
+- Pages in the app:
+1. HomePage - the main page of the appp with a navigation to choose
+2. CreateTaskPage + CalendarPage
+3. ProfileDisplayPage + ProfileEditPage